 The VLBA can record data in VLBA and Mark III formats.
 Characteristics of observations recorded in VLBA format are described in Section 5 and elsewhere in this document.
 Mark III observations are limited to that format's 4-MHz maximum BB channel bandwidth and 1-bit sampling, and to the VLBA's 8-BBC complement.
+Mark IV (Whitney 1995) systems are currently being checked out world-wide.
+Although the VLBA cannot record Mark IV format as such, there is a high degree of compatibility between Mark IV and VLBA formats.
+Section 18.1 provides further information regarding Mark IV projects involving the VLBA and/or its correlator.
 The VLBA cannot record in Mark II format, the Japanese K4 format, or the Canadian S2 format.